 “Should I do this… or not do this?”

-Waiting for my flight back to Boston in the dwindling sunlight, across from Gate E24, I gazed at this sandwich, this thankfully vegetarian portabello mushroom with aioli mayonnaise, mozzarella cheese and tomato with pesto spread on focaccia bread sandwich.
+Waiting for my flight back to Boston in the dwindling sunlight, across from Gate E24, I gazed at a sandwich, a thankfully vegetarian portobello mushroom with aioli mayonnaise, mozzarella cheese and tomato with pesto spread on focaccia bread sandwich.
 A fine-looking-ready-to-go-with-four-hours-until-I’m-home sandwich.
 I’d had only a light breakfast and I’d missed lunch.

-Appetite sated, I casually picked at the wrapper, idly eyeing the nutrition information for such a tasty treat at day’s end.
+Appetite sated, I casually picked at the wrapper, idly eyeing the nutrition information.

 Oh!
 Oh!
 850 calories, 430 calories from fat, 54% of daily cholesterol, 35% of sodium.
 And on it went.
-Waaaaaay off my diet.
-Oh, my, why didn’t I look at this before I ate it?
+Waaaaaaaaaaaaaaaaay off my diet.
+Oh, my, why hadn’t I looked at this before I ate it?

-“Unbelieveable,” I said aloud.
+“Unbelievable,” I said aloud.
 “Unbelievable!”
-I ate a meatless something that looked good and sounded good… and IT WASN’T GOOD FOR ME!
-I’d been baited and switched.
-Misled.
-I’d been….
-I’d been really stupid because I was in such a rush and I felt so hungry that I hadn’t first read the label.
+I’d eaten a meatless something that looked good and sounded good… and IT WASN’T GOOD FOR ME!
+I felt baited and switched.
+I felt misled.
+I felt… really stupid because I was in such a rush and I felt so hungry that I hadn’t first read the label.

 Every felt that E24 urge?
 Hungry and, thus, pursuing potential clients that, on the surface, looked good and yet, if we’d invested a bit more time to read their “nutrition labels” – their industry information, their culture, their relationships with companies like ours – we could have asked: Do they really fit our sales “diets”?
 Or are they, like the sandwich at gate E24, look-good, sound-good diversions that will take us off the diet that we should be on, leaving us feeling foolish and regretful?